Rob-Rychs/30-seconds-of-code-texteditorsnippets/README.md

 # 30-seconds-of-code-texteditorsnippets

-Included in this repository are the files you need to import all the snippets from the amazing resource [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) into you text editor of choice (VSCode, Atom + Sublime).
+Included in this repository are the files you need to import all the snippets from the amazing resource [30-seconds-of-code](https://30secondsofcode.org/) into you text editor of choice (VSCode, Atom + Sublime).

-Make sure you ⭐️ the original repo!
+Make sure you ⭐️ the original repo [here](https://github.com/Chalarangelo/30-seconds-of-code)!

 The files in this repo contain the **30-seconds-of-code** Snippets as of December 30th, 2017's release.
 The project is still under active development and not all the snippets contained herein are production ready. *You've been warned*.